 Similarly, Uber has more cars in its portfolio than does Lyft.

-Uber cars also tend to arrive sooner than Lyft vehicles.
+Uber also tends to arrive sooner than Lyft vehicles.

-Uber cars are often much newer since most of them were bought solely for rideshare purposes.
+Uber rides are often much newer since most of them were bought solely for rideshare purposes.

 Most Uber drivers are also male professional drivers with better street knowledge than their Lyft counterparts.